-I often get asked, “how did you and Ruvim meet?” and it’s fun to say that we grew up together.
+I often get asked, “how did you and Ruvim meet?” and it’s fun to say we grew up together.
 I think everyone loves a love story; I mean, I’ve always wondered how mine would unfold.
 Now, I can finally share it!

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 1 Corinthians 13:4-5

 Like I said, we grew up together.
 We were both born in Russia, and then our families immigrated to Washington.
 I lived in Seattle, and he lived in Camas.
 In 2003, my family moved to Alaska, and about five years after, his family moved right across the street which was when we officially met.

-We watched each other go through life: awkward teen phases, dating other people, middle & high-school drama, and we even worked together at some point.
+We watched each other go through life: awkward teen phases, dating other people, middle & high-school drama, and we even worked together at one point.
 We had mutual friends and similar interests, so we were around each other often.
 About two months after I turned 17, we went on our first date!

 After that, every day held its own set of adventures.
 I knew I would marry this guy!
-He was everything I’d dreamed of as a little girl.
+He was everything I’d dreamed of in a guy.
 And it’s true what they say: opposites attract!
-Despite our cultural similarities, we quickly found differences that seemed to balance and connect us more.
+Despite our cultural similarities, we quickly found differences that balanced us out and connect us more.